kef/hieos/src/xtest/test/scripts/tests/11880/readme.txt

-R.b Accept Create Folder with Initial Document
+R.a Accept Create Folder with Initial Document

 Submit directory